ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 </table>

 **Reason for Selection:**
-- **Standard size and PWM interface** make it easy to control via Raspberry Pi Pico 2.
+- The small size and PWM interface make it easy to control via Raspberry Pi Pico 2.
-- **Sufficient torque** to steer the front wheels responsively.
+- It has sufficient torque to steer the front wheels responsively.
-- **Balanced speed and stability** during turns and lane changes.
+- It has balanced speed and stability during turns and lane changes.
-- **Widely used in hobby robotics**, with available documentation and mounting kits.
+- This servo is widely used in hobby robotics, and as such, there is much available documentation and mounting kits.

 **Mounting:**
-- Screwed directly into the **front of the chassis** .
+- Screwed directly into the front of the chassis**.
-- A servo horn is attached to the **pivoting front wheel or steering linkage**.
+- A custom servo horn is attached to the steering linkage.
-- The servo is screwed into a platform plate or chassis slot to prevent shifting during operation.
+- The servo is screwed into a platform plate to prevent shifting.
-- Uses Ackermann steering geometry similar to the mechanism found in real-world cars.
-Compared to differential drive robots (which steer by varying the speed of wheels), Ackermann steering turns the front wheels using the servo, while the rear wheel provides the drive force.
+- At the front, positioned to allow for Ackermann steering geometry.

+**Considerations**
+We believe that while the servo used is adequate for the task, it can still be replaced with something more precise.
+We plan to upgrade to a high-resolution digital servo with a narrower deadband and metal gears for more accurate movement.
+By also integrating a PWM driver such as the PCA9685, we gain 12-bit resolution control, which gives the robot the ability to make finer adjustments than the Raspberry Pi’s native PWM.

 ---